lj-ditrapani/16-bit-computer-assembler/README.markdown

 ```
 Labels are symbols surrounded with ()
 (label_name)
-labels go on separate lines by them selves
+labels go on separate lines by themselves
 The value of a label is the memory address of the line below it

 One label per line